 By Erica Michaels Hollander and Amna Jaffer

 This paper describes a recent training program offered in psychodrama to GEAR UP staffers in the San Jose area, one of the most diverse cities in the US.
 Moreno Institute West ( formerly Associates for Community Interaction) has been teaching, training and implementing psychodrama, sociodrama, sociometry and related techniques to support and enhance education especially in poor and minority communities in the San Jose metropolitan area.
-The goal is to increase interest, retention, personal choice, engagement, creativity and spontaneity in education for children and the families they come from.
+The goals are to increase interest, retention, personal choice, engagement, creativity and spontaneity in education for children and the families they come from.
 School must be a successful and productive experience if students are to get a fair chance at living productive lives.
-Too often poor and minority families are not engaged in, or are even intimidated by their local schools.
-The use of psychodrama in the programs we offer is designed to engage families as vibrant parts of the educational institution in the communities where they live.
+Too often poor and minority families are not engaged in, or are intimidated by their local schools.
+The use of psychodrama in the programs at GEAR UP is designed to engage families as vibrant parts of the educational institution in the communities where they live.

 GEAR UP is a federal grant program designed to assist disadvantaged students from middle school through high school on to graduate high school and prepare for college.
 GEAR UP stands for Gaining Early Awareness and Readiness for Undergraduate Programs.
 Thanks to the ceaseless efforts of Dr. Andrew R. Hughey, GEAR UP in San Jose has been at the forefront of using psychodrama and sociodrama to enrich education and engage families in school communities.
 Providing coaching, tutoring, counseling, after school programs and summer school to students is just part of what the program in San Jose does.
 In addition, a crucial ingredient is enrolling the families in the project of getting their children through school successfully.
 GEAR UP recognizes and acknowledges that educational enterprises are not likely to succeed if parents, community workers, and teachers are not allied and invested in the goals for the students.
 Consequently GEAR UP incorporates and nurtures liaison and engagement for families with multiple aspects of the school community.
 Drawing in communities that have too often been alienated from the mainline educational establishment and keeping lines of positive communication open has been a wonderful way of working with ethnically and otherwise diverse segments of American society.
 For instance, GEARUP coaches will call parents to let them know of achievements and efforts made by their students.
 The aim is to acknowledge achievement and assure that families are not intimidated by school staff or only expect to be contacted if schools have complaints about their children.